senixus/coffee-shop/README.md

 ## Firebase

-Create a firebase file in src and set your firebase configuration.
+Set your firebase configuration in .env file.

 ## Start